SonOfSofaman/BreadboardLEDArray/readme.md

 ## How to use

-The pin are strategically arranged so you can connect the array directly to pins 2-9 (address lines) and pin 10 (ground) of a 74LS245 Bus Transceiver without any wires.
+The pins are strategically arranged so you can connect the array directly to pins 2-9 (address lines) and pin 10 (ground) of a 74LS245 Bus Transceiver without any wires.
 To accomodate pinouts of other ICs, you could install a mix of jumper wires and header pins as needed.
 Use straight headers if you want the board to lie flat.
 I designed for minimum footprint, hence the 90° header.

 The onboard resistor array limits the current to the LEDs so no external parts are needed.
 Use something like 680Ω, or go as high as 1k.
 You could use lower resistance if you like brighter LEDs but I wouldn't go below 270Ω.

 ## PCBs

-This repository contains the [KiCad 7](https://www.kicad.org/) files for the circuit board.
+This [GitHub repository](https://github.com/SonOfSofaman/BreadboardLEDArray) contains the [KiCad 7](https://www.kicad.org/) files for the circuit board.
 Also included are the Gerber files if you want to fabricate your own boards.
 See the /fab folder.

-Use this project link to purchase the boards from [OSH Park](https://oshpark.com/shared_projects/hIeStv3n).
+Use this [project link](https://oshpark.com/shared_projects/hIeStv3n) to purchase the boards from [OSH Park](https://oshpark.com/).

 ## Parts